SouravS-git/AtliQ-Hardwares-Sales-and-Financial-Reports/README.md

 The sales reports include details such as:
 - Customer performance
-- Market oerformance
+- Market performance
-- Top-oerforming products
+- Top-performing products
 - Division level report
 - Most/Least selling products
 - New products performance in 2021